vivianchengg/unsw-meme/README.md

 Realising the bright potential of its students to recreate existing products they pay for, UNSW has tasked me (Hayden), and my army of COMP1531 students with recreating **<a href="https://www.microsoft.com/en-au/microsoft-teams/group-chat-software">Microsoft Teams</a>**.

-The 22T3 cohort of COMP1531 students will build the **backend Javascript server** for a new communication platform, **UNSW Beans** (or just **Beans** for short).
-We plan to task future COMP6080 students to build the frontend for Beans, something you won't have to worry about.
+The 22T3 cohort of COMP1531 students will build the **backend Javascript server** for a new communication platform, **UNSW Memes** (or just **Memes** for short).
+We plan to task future COMP6080 students to build the frontend for Memes, something you won't have to worry about.

-**UNSW Beans** is the questionably-named communication tool that allows you to share, communicate, and collaborate virtually on a bean-like budget.
+**UNSW Memes** is the questionably-named communication tool that allows you to share, communicate, and collaborate virtually on a meme-like budget.

 We have already specified a **common interface** for the frontend and backend to operate on.
 This allows both courses to go off and do their own development and testing under the assumption that both parties will comply with the common interface.
 This is the interface **you are required to use**.